JustinLaw-D/NCell-Fractional-Minimal/README.md

 Other Parameters:

-The default value of num_dir was tuned to be as restrictive as possible without losing precision, it's not recommended that you change it.
+The default value of num_dir was tuned to be as restrictive as possible without losing precision, it's not recommended that you change it. v is calculated based on the altitude of the shell by default.

 num_dir : number of random directions to sample in creating probability tables